Thursday, December 1, 2011

 P.N.Z. — Partitioned Neutral Zone

-P.S.A. — Product sharing agreement
+P.S.A. — Production sharing agreement

 QG — Qatargas